kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 ### Goals

-* Give DRA drivers a way to signal to the allocator the order in which devices should be evaluated.
+* Give DRA drivers a way to signal to the allocator the order in which devices should be considered.

 ### Non-Goals

-* Provide a way to order the way the allocator evaluates devices across drivers.
+* Provide a way to order the way the allocator considers devices across drivers.
 * Full implementation of scoring.

 ## Proposal